-Difference between Medical and Functional Diagnosis
+Difference between and Medical and Functional Diagnosis

 A diagnosis is an identification of the nature of the illness or any problem by checking the symptoms.
 It is commonly known and sought after in the event of sickness and injury.
 However, a lesser known fact is that there are 2 categories of diagnosis; Medical and Functional.